Skip to main content

 On 31 January, EPSO’s governing body, the interinstitutional Management Board, decided to drop oral tests from EPSO’s selection procedures, as part of a fundamental rethink of the current selection process.

 Competitions will put greater emphasis on candidates’ qualifications and on a set of written tests, all to be conducted in one testing session.
 All tests will be done online via remotely proctored testing.
-We invite you to read our information and guidance notes on remotely proctored testing to allow you to become as familiar as possible with this testing environment.

 The first competition under the new competition model was published on 22 June 2023 (Economics).
-Regular updates are available on EPSO’s website: Upcoming selection procedures | EU Careers (europa.eu), where you can also register for a notification system.
+Regular updates are available on EPSO’s website: Upcoming selection procedures | EU Careers (europa.eu), (we invite you to subscribe to this page to receive notifications).

 The ‘Assessment Centre’ and its related oral tests, in place since 2010, ceases to exist.